apache/spark/docs/apache-airflow-providers/index.rst

   together with the related files (e.g. ``dags`` folder)
 * The ``apache-airflow`` package
-* Your own ``myproviderpackage`` package that is independent of ``apache-airflow`` or your airflow installation, which can be a local Python package (that you install via ``pip pip install -e /path/to/my-package``), a normal pip package (``pip install myproviderpackage``), or any other type of Python package
+* Your own ``myproviderpackage`` package that is independent of ``apache-airflow`` or your airflow installation, which can be a local Python package (that you install via ``pip install -e /path/to/my-package``), a normal pip package (``pip install myproviderpackage``), or any other type of Python package

 In the ``myproviderpackage`` package you need to add the entry point and provide the appropriate metadata as described above.